 By Li Yen

-My name is Li Yen and I am the founder and CEO of Hawkr, a micro cloud kitchen.
+My name is Li Yen (pictured above) and I am the founder and CEO of Hawkr, a micro cloud kitchen.
 The first question you probably have is, what on earth is a micro cloud kitchen?
 Most know what cloud kitchens are.

 Cloud kitchens are commercial kitchens optimised for cost and delivery and have been gaining popularity because of this pandemic.

 Hawkr’s micro cloud kitchens take the cloud kitchen concept a step further, where we recruit home cooks who run their businesses from their home kitchen instead of commercial kitchens.

 Our goal is to reduce the cost and barriers for anyone wanting to operate their very own F&B business, all from the comfort of their home kitchens.